pustotnik/zenmake/docs/buildconf.rst

             # or
             source : [main.c, about.c]

-            # get all *.cpp files in 'srcroot'/mylib recursively
+            # get all *.cpp files in the 'startdir'/mylib recursively
             source: { include: 'mylib/**/*.cpp' }
             # or
             source: